 We supported the creation of the IAEG (International Aerospace Environmental Group), which aims at harmonising the response of the industry to existing and emerging environmental regulations, as well as aligning aerospace environmental standards.

-We also lead or participate in various European and international environmental working groups at International Civil Aviation Organization (ICAO), Air Transport Action Group (ATAG) and Aerospace Defence Security (ADS), among others.
+We also lead or participate in various European and international environmental working groups within the International Civil Aviation Organization (ICAO), Air Transport Action Group (ATAG) and Aerospace Defence Security (ADS) Group, among others.
 Airbus plays a leading role in the European Union’s Clean Sky Joint Technology Initiative to develop new innovations with environmental improvements.

 Developing sustainable fuels

 We are heavily involved in the ITAKA European initiative (Initiative Towards Sustainable Kerosene for Aviation), which aims to speed up the commercialisation of aviation biofuels in Europe.
 Airbus was the first manufacturer to offer customers the option of delivering new aircraft with a blend of sustainable fuel through a programme developed in association with Air Total, which has installed the first ever sustainable biofuel station adjacent to the Airbus delivery centre in Toulouse.